migg31/Astra/README.md

 - **Admin Console**: Real-time monitoring of PostgreSQL, ChromaDB, and Ollama (Mistral/Nomic).
 - **Interactive Harvester**: Trigger regulatory sync directly from the UI.
 - **Regulatory Explorer**: Tree navigation with full HTML rendering and clickable cross-references.
-- **AI Assistant**: Query Part 21 using natural language with strict sourcing and disclaimers.
+- **AI Assistant**: Query regulations using natural language with strict sourcing and disclaimers.

 ## Prerequisites